ByrSinc/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

 |`db_utils/ShannonIterator.hpp`         | A template based iterator to improve Fmax/II for designs
 |`db_utils/StreamingData.hpp`           | A generic datastructure for streaming data between kernels
 |`db_utils/Tuple.hpp`                   | A templated tuple that behaves better on the FPGA than the std::tuple
-|`db_utils/Unroller.hpp`                | A templated-based loop unroller that unrolls loops in the front end

 ### Database files
 In the `data/` directory, you will find database files for a scale factor of 0.01.
 These files were generated manually and can be used to verify the queries in emulation.
 However, **these files are too small to showcase the true performance of the FPGA hardware**.